• Skip to primary navigation

 How to Form a Sausage Patty

-Take your thumb and form an impression in the middle which helps prevent the sausage patty from expanding and looking like a spaceship.
 The patty should look more like a hockey puck after cooking. *Always use a digital meat thermometer when cooking pork to avoid over cooking and having it taste like a hockey puck!

-Four patties of cooked breakfast sausage with sage in a skillet
+Four patties of cooked breakfast sausage with sage in a skillet.

 When is Sausage Done?